NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/choji_chips.md

 ![No Chip Max Attack](/gnt4/images/gameplay/no_chip_max.gif?raw=true "No Chip Max Attack")

 ## Value Modifiers

+Chakra gain from chips can be modified in Choji's 0000.seq file at offset 0x1C42C.
+It is set to 0x00000258 (600).

 Attack power gain from chips can be modified in Choji's 0000.seq file at offset 0x1C41C.
 It is set to 0x3D23D70A which in decimal is 0.03999999910593033 (better known as 0.04).
 You can change the power increase to a power decrease by changing the 0x00000001 to 0x00000000 at offset 0x1C418; any other value will effectively disable the power change.